LMNU/blockmodeling/README.md

 # Multiplex Blockmodeling Explorer

 A Shiny app to explore how weighting three task interdependence rationales shifts the task grouping produced by generalised blockmodeling.
+Produced for a Masters’ thesis submitted to obtain the degree of Master in Sociology at KU Leuven.

 **Live app:** https://lmnu-blockmodeling.share.connect.posit.cloud